lcaraffa/Bayesian_Emergent_Dissipative_Structures/README.md

 The conjectures may be ambitious or dizzying, but they are shared as potential starting points for reflection.
 If this work has any value, it is for readers with sufficient expertise to critically assess, correct, or discard it.

-Except for resume_hdr.md (the main file in French), **ALL** content was generated using AI, based on intuitive reasoning.
+Many content was generated using AI, based on intuitive reasoning.

 Nothing in this repository should be interpreted as established theory.